Hypercubed/lit-regex/README.md

 A few simple rules to notice:

 * If an expression is a string, it is escaped for literal matching; this includes the static potions of the template string.
-* If an expression is a `RegExp`, the regular expression source is used (flags are ignored).
+* If an expression is a `RegExp`, the regular expression i embeded as a substring match (flags are ignored).
 * If an expression is an Array, it is treated as an alternation (OR operand) and each item within the array are treated with these same rules.

 ## Functional API